Nazi foreign policy debate: A. J. P. Taylor

 In 1961, A. J. P. Taylor produced a book entitled The Origins of the Second World War, which paints a completely different picture of how Nazi foreign policy was shaped and executed.
-Taylor's thesis was that Hitler was not the demoniacal figure of popular imagination but in foreign affairs a normal German leader, and compared the foreign policy of the Weimar Republic to that of Hitler, i.e., wanting the destruction of the Treaty of Versailles and wanting her former territories back but by peaceful means, not aggressive.
+Taylor's thesis was that Hitler was not the demoniacal figure of popular imagination but in foreign affairs a normal German leader.
+He compared the foreign policy of the Weimar Republic to that of Hitler, both wanting the destruction of the Treaty of Versailles and wanting Germany's former territories back, although the Weimar Republic advocated more peaceful measures.
 His argument was that Hitler wished to make Germany the strongest power in Europe but he did not want or plan war.
 The outbreak of war in 1939 was an unfortunate accident caused by mistakes on everyone's part.
 In addition, Taylor portrayed Hitler as a grasping opportunist with no beliefs other than the pursuit of power and to rid himself of the Jewish question.
 He argued that Hitler did not possess any sort of long-term plan and his foreign policy was one of drift and seizing chances as they offered themselves.
-He assigns blame on the harsh restrictions of Versailles, which created animosity amongst Germans, and when Hitler preached of a greater Germany, the public believed in his words and was ready to accept.
-Taylor's point on this debate sparked uproar and widespread rebuttal, but the whole argument on the nature of Nazi foreign policy was created from his work.
+He assigns blame on the harsh restrictions of Versailles, which created animosity amongst Germans such that, when Hitler preached a greater Germany, the public believed his words and was readily accepting of his programs.
+Taylor's point on this debate sparked uproar and widespread rebuttal.